zeeguu-ecosystem/Zeeguu-Reader/README.md

 # Unified-Multilanguage-Reader

-The Unified-Multilanguage-Reader is split into two parts: a core web-based system that implements our main service, and a android app that allows users to easily access the service on their phone.
+The Unified-Multilanguage-Reader is a web-based application that implements a multilingual article reading and language learning service that can be deployed amoungst multiple platforms (such as android and IOS).

 The core system is a flask based application.
 When a web article is requested from this system, it will perform the following modifications before returning this article:
 - Format the article into a neatly readable form.
-- Insert zeeguu javascript that allows you to translate words.
+- Insert zeeguu javascript that allows users to translate words.